danbev/learning-crypto/notes/ec.md

 As mentioned earlier the public key is a point on the curve, calculated by using the generator/base element times the private key (integer).
 Being a point means that it has an x and y coordinate.
-Instead of sending both the x and y coordinate only one can be sent, and the other can be solved for.
+Instead of sending both the x and y coordinate only one of them can be sent, and the other can be solved for.
 My understanding is that the x coordinate is sent and a bit that specifies if the y coordinate is positive or negative.
 The receiver can then solve for y and will get two valid values for y but knows by inspecting the bit which it should use.